Greece croquet players say the sport has many elements to it — it’s competitive, social and exciting, they say

 Wait a minute — croquet?

-No, not that croquet, not the backyard game, but the real thing.
+No, not that croquet, not the backyard game, U.S. Croquet Association games.

 “Most people think of the backyard game, but the United States Croquet Association game we play in the Rochester Croquet Club uses professional equipment,” Sue Sherer said.

-“What you’ve played on someone’s lawn is the easier game, golf croquet, with the goal of getting your ball through all the wickets.
+“What you’ve played on someone’s lawn is the easier game of 9-Wicket, with the goal of getting your ball through all the wickets.
 For the American Rules game, the lawn layout is different and it’s very much a game of finesse,” Sherer said.
 “People who are good at chess and who can think ahead several plays — people good at billiards who understand banking and angles and topspin — they’re very good at the game,” she added.

 The club plays both games, hosting a golf croquet tournament on June 6, and an American Rules event on Aug.
 14-16.

-Peter and Sue are the director and treasurer, respectively, of the Rochester Croquet Club, which has a court at the Grace & Truth SportsPark in Greece.
+Peter and Sue are the director and treasurer, respectively, of the Rochester Croquet Club, which has two courts at the Grace & Truth SportsPark in Greece.

 The club is one of 16 in the state, with just four in Western-Central New York.
 You can look for events and games, with regular play on Tuesdays, Thursdays and Saturdays.